R/ss_predict.R

 Lower

-bound of the prediction interval, based on the input argument level
+bound of the prediction interval, based on the input argument level.

 Upper bound of the prediction interval, based on the input

-argument level
+argument level.

-to run ss_predict()
+ss_simulate() to run ss_predict() on simulated data.

 Other single-species model functions: